spro80/angularCarritoCompraTestLid2021/README.md

 ### 1.- RUN ANGULAR IN LOCAL:
 #### Execute the follow commands in directory root of the project:
 npm i

+### Only in case of error in the instalation, you can use this command:
+npm install ----legacy-peer-deps

 npm run start
 #### Open navigator in:
 localhost:4200